SystemsApproach/sdn/access.rst

 this includes the set of base stations connected to each other (and back to the Central Office), and the Mobile Core that connects the RAN to the rest of the Internet.
-The Mobile Core is like the BNG in that it is an IP gateway and is responsible for authentication, QoS, and billing, but it also has the added responsibility of tracking mobility (i.e., recording which base station is currently serving each active device, or so-called UE).
+The Mobile Core is like the BNG in that it is an IP gateway that is also responsible for authentication, QoS, and billing.
+Plus the Mobile Core has added responsibility of tracking mobility (i.e., recording which base station is currently serving each active device, or so-called UE).

 .. _fig-ran:
 .. figure:: access/Slide2.png
-   :width: 600px
+   :width: 700px
    :align: center

    A Radio Access Network (RAN) connecting a set of cellular devices